qcznlp/qcznlp.github.io/index.md

 ## Personal
 When I am not doing computational linguistics and NLP, I enjoy jogging, cooking Chinese food, and playing guitar.

-I hope to be engaged to my girlfriend XXN, the love of my life in a not too distant future.
+I hope to be engaged to my girlfriend, the love of my life in a not too distant future.